-- 1 AN ACT Relating to supporting youth and young adults seeking - 2 protected health care services; amending RCW 13.32A.082 and - 3 74.15.020; and creating a new section. - 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 5 NEW SECTION.
+- AN ACT Relating to supporting youth and young adults seeking 1 - 2 13.32A.082 protected health care services; amending RCW and - 3 74.15.020; and creating new sections. - BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: 4 - The legislature finds that unsheltered 5 NEW SECTION.
 Sec.
-1. The legislature finds that unsheltered - 6 homelessness for youth poses a serious threat to their health and - 7 safety.
+1. - 6 homelessness for youth poses a serious threat to their health and - 7 safety.
 The Trevor project has found that one in three transgender - 8 youth report attempting suicide.
-Homelessness amongst transgender - 9 youth can further endanger an already at-risk population.
-The - 10 legislature further finds that barriers to accessing shelter can - 11 place a chilling effect on exiting unsheltered homelessness and - 12 therefore create additional risk and dangers for youth.
-Youth seeking - 13 certain medical services are especially at risk and vulnerable. - 14 Therefore, the legislature intends to remove barriers to accessing - 15 temporary, licensed shelter accommodations for youth seeking certain - 16 protected health care services. - 17 Sec.
-2. RCW 13.32A.082 and 2013 c 4 s 2 are each amended to read - 18 as follows: - 19 (1)(a) Except as provided in (b) of this subsection, any person, - 20 unlicensed youth shelter, or runaway and homeless youth program that, without legal authorization, provides shelter to a minor and that knows at the time of providing the shelter that the minor is away from a lawfully prescribed residence or home without parental permission, shall promptly report the location of the child to the parent, the law enforcement agency of the jurisdiction in which the person lives, or the department.
+Homelessness amongst transgender - 9 youth can further endanger an already at-risk population. - 10 legislature further finds that barriers to accessing shelter can - 11 place a chilling effect on exiting unsheltered homelessness and - 12 therefore create additional risk and dangers for youth.
+Youth seeking - 13 certain medical services are especially at risk and vulnerable. - 14 - Therefore, the legislature intends to remove barriers to accessing - 15 temporary, licensed shelter accommodations for youth seeking certain - 16 protected health care services. - RCW 13.32A.082 and 2013 c 4 s 2 are each amended to read 17 Sec.
+2. - 18 as follows: - 19 (1)(a) Except as provided in (b) of this subsection, any person, - 20 unlicensed youth shelter, or runaway and homeless youth program that, without legal authorization, provides shelter to a minor and that knows at the time of providing the shelter that the minor is away from a lawfully prescribed residence or home without parental permission, shall promptly report the location of the child to the parent, the law enforcement agency of the jurisdiction in which the person lives, or the department.